MicrosoftDocs/xamarin-docs/docs/cross-platform/data-cloud/web-services/index.md

 documentation.

 > [!IMPORTANT]
-> **Note for Xamarin.iOS:** In iOS 9, App Transport Security (ATS) enforces secure connections between internet resources (such as the app's back-end server) and the app, thereby preventing accidental disclosure of sensitive information.
-Since ATS is enabled by default in apps built for iOS 9, all connections will be subject to ATS security requirements.
-If connections do not meet these requirements, they will fail with an exception.
+> In iOS 9, App Transport Security (ATS) enforces secure connections
+> between internet resources (such as the app's back-end server) and the
+> app, thereby preventing accidental disclosure of sensitive information.
+> Since ATS is enabled by default in apps built for iOS 9, all connections
+> will be subject to ATS security requirements.
+If connections do not meet
+> these requirements, they will fail with an exception.

 You can opt-out of ATS if it is not possible to use the `HTTPS` protocol and secure communication for internet resources.
 This can be achieved by updating the app's **Info.plist** file.
 For more information see [App Transport Security](~/ios/app-fundamentals/ats.md).